 Then, think of your key achievements at each position.
 Review the volunteer listing and decide which accomplishments best fit the job you seek now.

-The CAR system for explaining your achievements makes writing your CV bullet points easier.
+The CAR system for explaining your achievements makes writing your resume bullet points easier.
 Here’s how it works:

 - Describe your Challenge